stelioshalk/apache-airflow-data-pipeline/README.md

 - sql_queries.py: Contains SQL queries for the ETL pipeline (provided in template).

 # How to run the project
-- Create a Redshift cluster and run create_tables.sql there for once only.
+- Create a Redshift cluster and run create_tables.sql once only.

 Make sure to add following two Airflow connections: